A-Wu5/IllumioTechnicalAssessment/README.md

 ## Assumptions

-No newlines between rows in Flow Log Files.
+- Flow Log Files are in .txt format (for now).
-Flow Log Files are in .txt format (for now).
+- Flow log is in default log format and version 2

-Lookup table rows will always be in the correct `dstport,protocol,tag` format
+- Lookup table rows will always be in the correct `dstport,protocol,tag` format